Milldrew-Soft/directive-tasks/README.txt

 2. Create a directive named highlight directive.
 3. Use ElementRef to access the host element and change the backgroung color to yellow.
+4. Use the HostListener decorator to listen for hover events on the host element.
+5. Change the highlight to your favorite color when the mouse hovers.

 Bonus: Add an @Input() property to the directive to allow the user to specify the color.
 ============